Hoping to study and/or conduct research outside of Canada? The following external funding opportunities will help you do just that.

 |How to apply||

-Submit a hard copy of application and all supporting documents to Service Point in a sealed envelope labelled:
+Submit a hard copy of application and all supporting documents to GPS James Admin Building, Room 400 or by mail to 845 Sherbrooke Street, Room 400 Montreal, QC H3A 0G4 in a sealed envelope labelled:

 GPS Graduate Funding

-Students who are currently or last registered at McGill University apply through McGill for the Mackenzie King Travelling scholarship.
+Students who are currently or previously registered at McGill University apply through McGill for the Mackenzie King Travelling scholarship.
 McGill may nominate one applicant for the national competition.

-McGill only considers undergraduate applicants with First Class Honours Standing (CGPA of 3.7 or higher - 3.5 for Law) and graduate applicants with cumulative "straight A" records.
-Students who completed an undergraduate degree at McGill and apply for this scholarship through McGill are also considered for the Delta Upsilon and John Williamson Peacock scholarships.
+McGill will only consider undergraduate applicants with First Class Honours Standing (CGPA of 3.7 or higher - 3.5 for Law) and graduate applicants with cumulative "straight A" records.

 Michael Smith Foreign Study Supplements (NSERC, SSHR, CIHR)